takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

       - Select **Shopify Admin** from the list of services on the `API` tab, in the `Patterns & Services` pane.
       - Under **myshopify.com URL**, Enter your store's myshopify.com domain, which will look like `https://your-store.myshopify.com`
       - **Save** the service.
+      - Skip the dialog that appears next asking you to import data, queries and mutations.

 ### Recharge